Keyboard shortcuts

 Tensor Product Structure

+The factorization we used in the streaming algorithm generalizes to any number of variables.
 For $w = (w_1, \ldots, w_n) \in {0,1}^n$:

 $$L_w(r_1, \ldots, r_n) = \prod_{i=1}^{n} L_{w_i}(r_i)$$